Why introduce a new bird?

 Will my bird become less friendly if it has a mate?
 No, if you follow accepted training and behaviour principles with each bird, you will end up having two tame pet birds.
 However, you must remember to train each bird separately as they can distract each other if you attempt to train them at the same time.
 Of course, during mating and egg laying, the birds will become protective of each other and territorial of their cage.
 However, this is a seasonal occurrence and often happens whether the birds have mates or not.

-By training and socializing your pet bird and introducing a mate of the opposite sex and the same species, before your bird is inappropriately bonded to you or another family member, you will go a long way to avoiding behavioural problems associated with sexual frustration.
+By training and socialising your pet bird and introducing a mate of the opposite sex and the same species, before your bird is inappropriately bonded to you or another family member, you will go a long way to avoiding behavioural problems associated with sexual frustration.

 Information supplied by (c) Currumbin Valley Vet Services August 2010